 Listed with each chapter are the learning objectives, the reading assignments, and exercises and problems.
 The schedule of the chapters is given in the Assignment Sheet.
-It is important that you print this out and check it for this information Since the dates are given there is not excuse for missing assignments, quizzes, or tests.
+It is important that you check this sheet for this information.
+Since the dates are given, there is no excuse accepted for missing an assignment, quiz, or test.